epoch8/amplitude-collector/README.md

 ## ENV vars

+* `CLOUD` - cloud service in which the application runs
 * `DEBUG` - `True`/`False` - echo incoming messages to stdout

 * `KAFKA_DSN` - hostname of kafka cluster